Certified Short Course Calendar 2025

 • Develop effective management interventions for assessing social impacts and risks.

-• Analyse and apply various approaches to manage and maximize the positive impact of socio-economic benefit delivery for communities.
+• Analyse and apply various approaches to manage and maximise the positive impact of socio-economic benefit delivery for communities.

 • Develop and apply monitoring and evaluation best practices in complex environments.